Azure/Avere/src/vfxt/internet_access.md

 ## Scenario: Internet Blocked

-If you have a proxy, see the proxy section below.

 Here are the requirements for a locked down network security group:
   * Open up `download.averesystems.com`, TCP port `443`
   * ensure "Microsoft.Service" endpoint is setup on all Virtual Network Subnets